EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Static.rst

 .. note:: In case an error occurs, try to save the extracted traces anyhow.
 For some Windows installations test sofar, we encounter a GUI error at the end of the extraction process, which has no influence on the prior extraction process.

+With the threshold settings that we used, we got in total 853 traces from the 7 data files for the 'low-FRET' DNA sample.

 .. _manual1:
 Manual data analysis and correction